 Madrigal’s story recalled another awful airline seat case that our advocacy team tried to tackle recently.
 In that situation, JetBlue forced Sam Cristol to partially share his own airline seat with the man beside him.
 That man didn’t fit in his own seat and overflowed into Cristol’s.
 Unfortunately, Cristol also waited until his cross-country flight was already in the air before asking for assistance from the flight attendants.
 JetBlue placed a value for his inconvenience at $100 in the form of a voucher.
 And JetBlue lost a loyal customer in the end.

-Aer Lingus responds with a $50 voucher for enduring the worst airline seat ever
+Aer Lingus responds with a $50 voucher

 In this case, Madrigal (Or, I suspect, his mom did) had already used Elliott Advocacy’s company contacts for Aer Lingus and requested compensation.